gmlang/ezplot-book/manuscript/03-03-boxplot.md

 Previously, we learned how to draw histograms and density plots.
 When visualizing the distribution of a continuous variable, there's yet another type of plot we can use, namely, the boxplot.
-For example, we can make a boxplot for `budget` using `ezplot` functions as follows.
+A boxplot shows the minimum, lower quartile (25th percentile), median, mean, upper quartile (75th percentile) and maximum.
+It also shows outliers that are distributed far away from the majority of data points.
+Let's start with an example by making a boxplot for `budget`.

 ```r
 library(ezplot)